COMMUNITY OVER MINING

 Some random comments from the submission below.

-• The Metropolitan Fire Brigade (MFB) and the Country Fire Authority (CFA) have phased out the use of persistent PFAS-containing firefighting foams across their respective operations.
+- The Metropolitan Fire Brigade (MFB) and the Country Fire Authority (CFA) have phased out the use of persistent PFAS-containing firefighting foams across their respective operations.

-• Both the MFB and CFA no longer use PFAS-containing persistent firefighting foams.
+- Both the MFB and CFA no longer use PFAS-containing persistent firefighting foams.

-• MFB and CFA no longer procure or permit the use of persistent PFAS foams in their respective operations.
+- MFB and CFA no longer procure or permit the use of persistent PFAS foams in their respective operations.

-• A disposal plan for waste fluorinated foam concentrate containing PFOS, PFOA, their precursors and their higher homologues (at greater levels than those in Table 1) must be prepared.
+- A disposal plan for waste fluorinated foam concentrate containing PFOS, PFOA, their precursors and their higher homologues (at greater levels than those in Table 1) must be prepared.
 This plan must include management measures to secure and prevent release of the material until arrangements are made for final disposal.
 Fluorinated foam concentrate and its wastes must be disposed of at an approved facility.
 Such foams must not be used in training, maintenance, testing or other activities that may result in their release to the environment on or off the user’s site.

 WorkSafe Victoria provided a follow up email of their action a week later which was appreciated but I had to email EPA Victoria if they had completed their own investigation and what was the outcome.
-I received a response but as of 28/01/23 I am still waiting for the outcome from EPA.
+VicEPA response was I would be provided with an outcome but that never did arrive.

 Response from epa Victoria